mHealthGroup/MIMSunit/README.md

 manuscript](https://mhealthgroup.github.io/MIMSunit/authors.html) if you
 have used the package or referred to the algorithm in your work.

+## Shiny Demo App

+You may try to compute MIMS-unit values using our shiny demo app
+<https://qutang.shinyapps.io/MIMSunit/>.
+Note that the upload file size
+limit is 50 MB.
+The usage quote for the server is limited, so we do not guarantee the web app is always available to you.

 ## Datasets

 All datasets used in the manuscript are available at